techievee/xero/README.md

 - create a folder where the db file resides
 - RUN
     - CGO_ENABLED=1 go build -o /xeroProductAPI

+> Pre-built solution for windows are available as ZIP in release folder

+> NOTE: By setting the env variable, ELASTIC_APM_SERVER_URL=http://localhost:8200, the Endpoints and DB operation are traced to Elastic APM which can be visualized using Elastic Kibanna

 ## API Endpoints